 The Peruvian intellectual Mario Vargas Llosa has written at length about the “the civilization of the spectacle.”
 The culture of modern civilization, he argues, wants more than anything else to entertain us—and the easiest, quickest, cheapest way to entertain us is through spectacle.
 Whether it’s clickbait headlines, ridiculous viral videos, extravagant red carpet displays, infuriating reality show personalities, there is no shortage of spectacle in popular culture.
 Pop culture is often heavy on shock-value and light on thoughtfulness.
 Such a culture routinely passes off mindless pablum as serious art.
 The culture of spectacle does not foster clarity or intelligent action, in fact it doesn’t even grant us the hours of peace and silence that are often needed to facilitate clear-headed action.
 The culture leaves us ill-equipped to address urgent issues in a truly rational way.
 The Culture of Spectacle, according to Llosa, is frivolous, vacuous, nihilistic, and might ultimately be destroyed by the nothingness at its own core.
 Now I’m not quite as hard on pop culture as old man Llosa is, but I do think that contemporary culture may be leading us to the precipice of an enormous crossroad.
 Our current culture has the potential to dehumanize us and turn us into silly and indifferent beings.
 We can already see how genuine empathy is being replaced by faux sentiment and virtue-signaling.
 We can see how we are becoming passive automatons, conditioned by social media and a million other influences to continuously and mindlessly search for tiny little bits of pleasure or reassurance.
 AJ Soprano, as we’ve known him through the years, personifies some of these ugly aspects of the Culture of Spectacle:

 We are slowly being stripped of our humanity, so it is becoming natural that our response to pain and maliciousness is to laugh or look on with indifference or mute fascination.
 I don’t know if Mario Vargas Llosa ever watched The Sopranos, or what he might think of it.
 The series is very much a part of the popular culture that he criticizes, and it certainly has its moments of spectacle (including a couple of doozies in this hour).
 But a more signature characteristic of Chase’s TV show is how stubbornly it avoids spectacle; time and time again, viewers are led to believe that we’re headed towards some violent or mind-blowing scene, only to have Chase turn us away toward something much more mild or banal instead.
-In this hour, Chase generates tension and excitement in a way that is very unexpected for a TV showrunner to do (particularly the showrunner of a mobster drama): he uses a piece of literature.
-Yeats’ “The Second Coming” is one of the world’s most spectacular poems, filled with haunting and mystical imagery, and Chase utilizes it well.
+In this hour, Chase generates lots of tension and excitement, but then he does something that is very unexpected of a TV showrunner to do (particularly the showrunner of a mobster drama): he gets all literary on us.
+The literary allusion, however, isn’t at all boring or banal.
+William Yeats’ “The Second Coming” is one of the world’s most spectacular poems, filled with haunting and mystical imagery, and Chase utilizes it brilliantly.

 When AJ’s English teacher reads the line, “the ceremony of innocence is drowned,” Chase cuts to the image of AJ right after the word “drowned,” foreshadowing the young man’s preferred method of self-destruction.
 AJ gets his chance when his mother leaves the house to go to Nordstrom.
 He ties a concrete block around his leg, pulls a plastic bag over his head and drops himself into the swimming pool.
 I think some of us were surprised to see AJ attempt suicide here (and not just because Chase cut to the scene rather abruptly).
 AJ just didn’t seem as depressed as he did in earlier episodes.
 We didn’t even see him cry in this hour (though he did have tears on his face as he readied himself on the diving board).
 But depression, of course, comes in many forms.
 I don’t think AJ was feeling the acid torment of romantic rejection or jealousy at this point; I think he was just feeling drained of all his emotions.
 In previous episodes, we had seen AJ grappling with the suspicion that love is a sham and life is little more than a raw deal.
 Twenty minutes into this hour, he is no longer grappling with that suspicion.
 He has succumbed to a feeling of meaninglessness, the dull blank sense that there is no major difference between being alive and being dead.
 For the passively nihilistic personality, like AJ’s, there may be a draw, a quiet seduction, in the idea of suicide by submersion.
 You just slip under the water and slip back into the Big Nothing from whence you came.